Anoncheg1/diboard/feeds.md

 - yourhost.crt file is your public certificate
 - SelfKeyStore file keeps your private key

-If you need to regenerate new public certificate just delete yourhost.crt and SelfKeyStore files.
+To regenerate new public certificate just delete yourhost.crt and SelfKeyStore files.

 ###Peering over Tor